 They went to grab him, but when Charlie was drunk, it was best to stay out of his way… Oh, yeah.
 John Denver won Entertainer of the Year.
 Now that’s what I call country.”

 One moment you’re on top of the world.
 You get drunk at the biggest award show in Country Music and next thing you know you’re a washed up has been still talking about the time you were winning trophies.

-Still, you can’t help but wish the industry had a little more of this fire nowadays (no pun intended).
+Still, you can’t help but wish the industry had a little more of this fire nowadays (pun possibly intended).